|

 Adjusting tension

 The gimbals came with hard springs installed.
-Adjustments to tension and travel can be made from the front of the gimbal - no need to open the case.
+Adjustments to tension and travel can be made from the front of the gimbal, a great feature as it means that adjustment can be carried out on the field.

 Softer springs are provided in a separate bag.
-Note that changing the springs needs a little care, so as not to deform them.
+Changing the springs needs a little care, so as not to deform them.
 The secret is to relax the springs to the minimum, and to use fishing line to manipulate the top loop.

 Changing stick mode

-Swapping between mode 1 and mode 2 is achieved by engaging or releasing the throttle spring, and this can also be done from the front face of the gimbal.
+Swapping between mode 1 and mode 2 is achieved by engaging or releasing the throttle spring, and this can also be done using an allen key from the front face of the gimbal.

 Adjusting the throttle ratchet/friction